CodiTramuntana/decidim-module-survey_results/README.md

 # Decidim::SurveyResults

 This module enables the admins to show survey results to participants through a new survey results page.
+WARNING: This module is in Beta, use it at your own risk.

 ## Usage